It is believed by many that male professional footballers are not openly gay or bisexual in comparison to female players.

 The former international, who played in the 2006 World Cup and the 2008 European Championship, maintains that he did not have to lie about his sexuality and that teammates eventually stopped asking about his lack of a girlfriend.

-"But the important thing for me is to show that being homosexual and professional football player is something that is normal.
+"But the important thing for me is to show that being a homosexual football player is something that is normal.
 The perceived contradiction between playing football, the man's game, and being homosexual is nonsense.
 I don't think anyone has ever come away from watching a game with me thinking there's something wrong or 'too soft' with my game," he added.

 Known as "the Hammer" among supporters because of his fierce shot with his left foot, Hitzlsperger always enjoyed a robust challenge.